 Nate Link is a criminologist, associate professor, and director of the master’s program in criminal justice.
-He is also affiliated with the Health Sciences Center and the graduate program in prevention science.
+He is also affiliated with the graduate program in prevention science and the Health Sciences Center.
 He conducts publicly-engaged scholarship, aiming to create knowledge that can improve both public policy and the lives of those in contact with the justice system.
 Link primarily researches issues in corrections and sentencing, including financial sanctions and debt, prisoner reentry and desistance from crime, mental/physical health, and crime/recidivism control strategies.
 In a recent paper, he and his coauthors developed the concept of health-based desistance, arguing that mental and physical health states have important implications for life-course criminology.

 Link’s research has been supported with grants from The National Institute of Justice, Arnold Ventures, The William T. Grant Foundation, and the Drug Enforcement and Policy Center at Moritz College of Law.
-He is currently working on two externally-funded projects: (1) a longitudinal evaluation of cannabis legalization and decriminalization in New Jersey, and (2) a five-year evaluation of the impact of eliminating court fees and other debt in Philadelphia.
+He is currently working on a number of externally-funded projects, including a longitudinal evaluation of cannabis legalization and decriminalization in New Jersey, and two projects aimed at assessing the impact of eliminating court fees and other debt in Philadelphia.

 Link’s work appears in a variety of refereed outlets, including: Criminology; Justice Quarterly; Social Science & Medicine; Criminal Justice and Behavior; Journal of Developmental and Life-Course Criminology; Journal of Experimental Criminology; Journal of Offender Rehabilitation; UCLA Criminal Justice Law Review; and Health & Justice.